April 27 Update:

 March 24-30 – UAE short-notice closures continue

-The UAE has continued to briefly close its airspace during new missile and drone threats, reopening shortly afterwards.
-This reinforces the risk of sudden disruption even when the FIR is technically open.
+The UAE continued to briefly close its airspace during new missile and drone threats, reopening shortly afterwards.
+This reinforced the risk of sudden disruption even when the FIR was technically open.

 March 24 – OKKK/Kuwait airport fuel tank hit

 A drone strike hit a fuel storage tank at OKKK/Kuwait, causing a fire.
-No casualties reported, but this is another direct strike on airport infrastructure and highlights the ongoing risk to ATC and fuel systems.
+No casualties were reported, but this was another direct strike on airport infrastructure and highlighted the ongoing risk to ATC and fuel systems.

 March 17 – UAE airspace closure